MartaKliuchnik/hospital-appointment-scheduler/README.md

   authentication.
 Only users with admin privileges are allowed to update schedule records.

+**Request Parameter**

+The request should include the following path parameter:

+- scheduleId: The unique identifier of the schedule.

 **Example Request**

 Description: A `PUT` request to update a specific schedule associated with a